As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 • Taste: Once the sauce thickens up, reduce the heat and taste.
 Adjust with more lemon juice or sugar as needed.
 Sour cherries may need more sugar and sweet cherries may need more lemon juice.

-For a thinner sauce, add 1 tablespoon of water at a time until it reaches the right consistency.
+If needed, add 1 teaspoon of water at a time until it reaches the right consistency.
 Note: sauce thickens after it cools.

 Cherry sauce cooked until bright red and glossy in a pan.